VeryGoodOpenSource/very_good_cli/doc/very_good_core.md

 - staging
 - production

+Each flavor has dedicated entry point (`main_development.dart`, `main_staging.dart`, `main_production.dart`) which can be used to setup, instantiate, and/or inject flavor-specific dependencies into the application.

+For example:

+- In `development` we might want to output logs to the console but in `staging` and `production` we might want to upload logs to [sentry.io][sentry_link] or [firebase analytics][firebase_analytics_link].
+- We might want to configure an `ApiClient` or `DatabaseClient` to point to a different endpoint for each flavor.

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh